deNBI/perunKeystoneAdapter/README.md

  -  deleting (marked and disabled) items functionality is available but not integrated in the normal workflow.
  -  set/modify project quotas (needs a full openstack  installation like [DevStack](https://docs.openstack.org/devstack/latest/) for testing) [_optional_]
  -  create network (router, net and subnet) for new projects [_optional_]
+ -  adjust default security group to support ssh access [_optional_]
- -  compatible with python 3.6+
+ -  compatible with python 3.8+

 ## Preparation